 At the end of February, we closed our activities in Ngwelezana Tertiary hospital in KwaZulu-Natal Province, where a team of our doctors and nurses worked in a 113-bed COVID-19 field hospital.
 Anticipating a new wave, our teams across the country are now actively working towards a state of readiness in areas already hit hard, drawing on our experience and focusing on care inside hospitals.

 Learn more about how we are responding to the coronavirus pandemic in South Africa.

-In South Africa, Doctors Without Borders/Médecins Sans Frontières (MSF) supports innovations for change in HIV and tuberculosis (TB) treatment, care for victims of sexual violence, and access to lifesaving drugs.
+In South Africa, Doctors Without Borders/Médecins Sans Frontières (MSF) continues to develop innovative strategies to prevent and treat HIV and tuberculosis (TB) and provide comprehensive care for victims of sexual violence.

 In 2019, our large-scale community HIV/TB project in King Cetshwayo district, KwaZulu-Natal, run in collaboration with the Department of Health, became the first in South Africa to reach the UNAIDS 90-90-90 targets.
 A survey supported by Epicentre, MSF’s epidemiological research arm, revealed that 90 percent of people living with HIV knew their status, 94 percent of those were on antiretroviral treatment, and 95 percent of people on treatment had a suppressed viral load.
 In response to the growing phenomenon of disengagement from HIV care, we have developed services in the urban slum of Khayelitsha to encourage patients, including those with advanced HIV, to restart treatment.
 In Khayelitsha and rural Eshowe, where young people, particularly women, remain highly vulnerable to HIV, we offered preventive treatment to 204 patients.
 We also continued to develop different HIV screening strategies, including distributing over 30,000 oral self-testing kits.